Drones: The Future of Aerial Inspection

 • High-resolution cameras and drone sensors can find problems that are hard to see.

-• Drones can carry advanced tools like LiDAR and thermal cameras to collect more data types.
+• Drones can carry advanced tools, such as LiDAR and thermal cameras, to collect a broader range of data types.

-• As drone technology improves, it will become even more common in many industries.
+• As drone technology continues to improve, it will become increasingly common in various industries.

 Transforming Infrastructure Inspection